 High Accuracy of PGD Adversarial Training

-Interestingly, despite the PGD-generated adversarial perturbations’ likelihood of having far smaller L∞ magnitude than the FGSM-generated adversarial perturbations, the classifiers adversarially trained on PGD-generated adversarial examples had very similar adversarial robustness compared to the classifiers trained on FGSM-generated adversarial examples, for all three forms of test data (clean data, FGSM-generated adversarial examples, and PGD-generated adversarial examples) and in all Iterations.
+Interestingly, despite the PGD-generated adversarial perturbations’ likelihood of having far smaller L∞ magnitude than the FGSM-generated adversarial perturbations, the classifiers adversarially trained on PGD-generated adversarial examples had very similar adversarial robustness compared to the classifiers trained on FGSM-generated adversarial examples, for all three forms of test data (clean data, FGSM-generated adversarial examples, and PGD-generated adversarial examples) and in all iterations.
 Unlike the autoencoders, the adversarially trained models did not appear to become dramatically less accurate when classifying clean data, but still had small decreases in classification accuracy, which were about the same between models trained on PGD-perturbed data and FGSM-perturbed data.
 This indicates that adversarial training shifted classifier decision boundaries in such a way that they were better able to generalize over adversarial examples, making them adversarially robust but less adept at classifying clean data.

 Evaluating the Situated Strategies